 I suppose it was terribly naive of me to think that I would not have to contend with a serious illness until well into my seventies or eighties.
 After all, I had never suffered from anything more serious than a sinus infection or strep throat.
 And I hadn’t spent a night in the hospital since the time of my birth some 62 years prior.

-So when the A physician who specializes in treating cancer. told me, “You definitely have lymphoma “, it was not only a shock, but also the beginning of the greatest learning experience of my life.
+So when the oncologist told me, “You definitely have lymphoma “, it was not only a shock, but also the beginning of the greatest learning experience of my life.

 “It was not only a shock, but also the beginning of the greatest learning experience of my life.”

 By June of 2013 I had spent nearly 40 years in the ad agency business.
 My company had recently acquired some new clients so I was working very hard and constantly traveling.
-As A decreased capacity for activity that is often accompanied by feelings of weariness, sleepiness or irritability. set in after a particularly strenuous couple of weeks, I just chalked it up to hard work and little rest.
+As fatigue set in after a particularly strenuous couple of weeks, I just chalked it up to hard work and little rest.

 My family physician checked me over, prescribed an antibiotic, and advised me to return in a few days if I didn’t feel better.
 She prescribed a stronger antibiotic, but also had the wisdom to say, “Let’s do some blood work just to make sure nothing else is going on.”
 To me, doing blood work wasn’t necessary since all I had was a nasty cold, until the good doctor calls in a very anxious voice to say, “You need to see this specialist oncologist right away.”

-The next day after no more than a ten minute exam, the oncologist emphatically tells me, “You definitely have lymphoma, The extent of cancer in the body, including whether the disease has spread from the original site to other body parts. four, now we need to do more tests to determine what type.”
+The next day after no more than a ten minute exam, the oncologist emphatically tells me, “You definitely have lymphoma, stage four, now we need to do more tests to determine what type.”
 What type?
 I had heard of this disease called lymphoma, but I didn’t know there were types.
-Turns out I had diffuse large B-cell lymphoma, an Lymphomas that are fast growing and generally need to be treated immediately.
-Also called intermediate-grade or high-grade lymphomas. type, but also treatable.
+Turns out I had diffuse large B-cell lymphoma, an aggressive type, but also treatable.

 I began treatment almost immediately.
-Treatment with drugs to stop the growth of rapidly dividing cancer cells, including lymphoma cells., the rituximab, cyclophosphamide, doxorubicin hydrochloride, vincristine sulfate, prednisone (R-CHOP) a specific combination of drugs, their doses and their schedules of administration..
+Chemo, the rituximab, cyclophosphamide, doxorubicin hydrochloride, vincristine sulfate, prednisone (R-CHOP) regimen.
 The first session, no problem, until five days later when I developed a serious infection.
 I was rushed to the hospital in an ambulance; and spent eight days getting stabilized.

 Once back in the comfort of my own home, I’m was weaker than I could ever have imagined.
 I couldn’t even walk across the room without sitting down to rest.
 But very gradually, my strength began to return and chemo treatments resumed the following month.
 I returned to work, but with a reduced schedule.
-After seven months I was declared in The absence of disease.
-Remission does not necessarily indicate that a person is cured.
-Patients may have complete or partial remission., beginning to feel like my old self, and my hair was starting to grow back– plus, I was retiring, only five months left to work.
+After seven months I was declared in remission, beginning to feel like my old self, and my hair was starting to grow back– plus, I was retiring, only five months left to work.

-By the summer of 2014, I was Abnormal cell growth that cannot be controlled by the body's natural defenses.
-Cancerous cells can grow and eventually form tumors. free, retired, and my wife and I were traveling to London.
+By the summer of 2014, I was cancer free, retired, and my wife and I were traveling to London.
 We celebrated the holidays with kids and grandkids.
 And rung in the New Year of 2015–life was good–except for this funny lump in my neck which was protruding in February 2015– just when I’ve finally grown back a full head of hair, the return of lymphoma.

 So this time around, my doctor and I decided it was time to get rid of this disease once and for all.
-I decided to undergo a Spongy material found inside the bones containing stem cells that develop into three types of cells: red blood cells that deliver oxygen to the body and take away carbon dioxide; white blood cells that protect the body from infection; and platelets transplant.
+I decided to undergo a bone marrow transplant.
 For the next couple of months, I received two more chemo treatments, this time the rituximab, ifosfamide, carboplatin, etoposide (RICE) regimen.
 I tolerated them very well.
-In my case, the transplant was the A type of bone marrow or stem cell transplantation in which a patient receives his or her own cells. method, meaning I was essentially my own donor.
+In my case, the transplant was the autologous method, meaning I was essentially my own donor.

 After a total of 20 days, I got to go home from the hospital.
 The boredom wasn’t too bad since I managed to occupy my time with my iPad, cable TV, and Kindle.
 And the hospital food was actually pretty decent.
 My recovery from the transplant was far easier than I anticipated.
 Less than two months after leaving the hospital, my wife and I took our grandson to Durango, Colorado where we went hiking, horseback riding and river rafting.